deeplearning4j/deeplearning4j/quickstart.md

 can be entered into the command line as

 		java -cp "lib/*" org.deeplearning4j.example.convnet.mnist.MnistConvNetTest

+Here are a few other examples you can run, which take about as long as Mnist

+		java -cp "lib/*" org.deeplearning4j.example.mnist.MnistExampleMultiThreaded.java

+		java -cp "lib/*" org.deeplearning4j.example.iris.IrisRBMExample

+		java -cp "lib/*" org.deeplearning4j.example.lfw.MultiThreadedLFW

 A fuller explanation of class paths in Java can be found in [Oracle's  documentation](http://docs.oracle.com/javase/8/docs/technotes/tools/windows/classpath.html).